|In 2005, this was one of the happiest days of my life so far|

 |Handing out dairy promotional items at the state high school football game|

-Now that I'm a has been and am officially old, I get to judge these contests!
+Now I get to judge these contests!
 Yes, I'm SO EXCITED!!!!

 |Handing out ribbons/awards at the county and state fairs was always a blast!|